g3chench/g3chench.github.io/index.md

 ### About Me

-I graduated from the [University of Toronto](https://www.utoronto.ca/) in 2017 with a specialist in computer science, major in biology, and minor in statistics.
+I graduated from the [University of Toronto](https://www.utoronto.ca/) in 2017 with a Specialist in Computer Science, Major in Biology, and Minor in Statistics.

-I am currently enrolled in the [Professional Development Program](https://www.sfu.ca/education/teachersed/programs/pdp/overview.html) at [Simon Fraser University](https://www.sfu.ca/), with teachables in secondary biology and computer science (who would've guessed?)
+I completed the the [Professional Development Program](https://www.sfu.ca/education/teachersed/programs/pdp/overview.html) at [Simon Fraser University](https://www.sfu.ca/), with teachables in Secondary Biology and Computer Science (go figure).

 I have a pet western hognose snake (_Heterodon nasicus_).
 Her name is Beagle!